Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Experiments

+Table~\ref{tab:performance} shows the performance comparison of the proposed LLaCTR against the baseline methods.
+We observe that:

-\textbf{Comparing with traditional CTR models.} From the Table~\ref{tab:performance}, we observe LLaCTR can be applied to various types of basic CTR models, and yield performance gains in most cases.
+\textbf{Comparing with traditional CTR models.} LLaCTR can be applied to various types of basic CTR models, and yield performance gains in most cases.
 The improvements brought by LLaCTR are impressive, achieving an average AUC relative improvement of 2.24\% over all basic CTR models across four datasets.
 These results demonstrate the effectiveness of LLaCTR by injecting field semantic knowledge.

-\textbf{Comparing with PLM/LLM-enhanced CTR models.} We observe that LLaCTR outperformed two representative PLM-enhanced CTR models (CELA and ClickPrompt) and four LLM-enhanced CTR models (KAR, LLM-CF, CTRL and EASE) in most cases (89\%), which validates the effectiveness of our field-level enhancement paradigm.
-This result is highly surprising, as we just use the lightweight field knowledge rather than the cumbersome instance-level (or user/item-level) knowledge utilized by recent work.
-The reason may be : 1) field knowledge is indeed important and helpful for CTR prediction; 2) the lightweight field knowledge has been effectively exploited, enhancing both feature representation and feature interactions.
+\textbf{Comparing with PLM/LLM-enhanced CTR models.} We observe that LLaCTR outperforms two representative PLM-enhanced CTR models (CELA and ClickPrompt) and four LLM-enhanced CTR models (KAR, LLM-CF, CTRL and EASE) in most cases (89\%), which validates the effectiveness of our field-level enhancement paradigm.
+This result is highly surprising, as we only utilize the lightweight field knowledge rather than the cumbersome instance-level (or user/item-level) knowledge utilized by recent work.
+The reasons may be 1) field knowledge is indeed important and helpful for CTR prediction; 2) the lightweight field knowledge has been effectively exploited, enhancing both feature representation and feature interactions.